The Human Truth Foundation

 The Evolution of the Human Eye, Complete With Its Inside-Out Retina

-By Vexen Crabtree 2014
+By Vexen Crabtree 2025

-#biology #christianity #creationism #evolution #life #religion #science #USA
+#creationism #evolution #eyes #life #religion #science

 There was no foresight or plan in the development of the human eye, and our vertebrate ancestors evolved an unfortunate feature: an inside-out retina.
 The nerves that carry signals from the rods and cones in our retina lay on the sensors instead of under them.
 This is because once something starts evolving, there is no easy way to restart the design.
 Things move on, and new designs build on old ones.

 As the eyes increased in resolution, more and more nerves lay on the inside of the retina; their way to the brain remains a hole in the retina which now features as the blind spot in our vision.
 A little foresight on the behalf of nature would have led to a much more sensible design!
-The biologist and philosopher Daniel C. Dennett comments, "no intelligent designer would put such a clumsy arrangement in a camcorder, and this is just one of hundreds of accidents frozen in evolutionary history that confirm the mindlessness of the historical process"3.
-It is one the many daft features of our bodies which made anthropologist Scott Atran come to call the whole spectacle "unintelligent design" and declare that there is no God running the show - "why did he invert the retina and give humans (but not the octopus) a blind spot?" he asks4.
+The biologist and philosopher Daniel C. Dennett comments, "no intelligent designer would put such a clumsy arrangement in a camcorder, and this is just one of hundreds of accidents frozen in evolutionary history that confirm the mindlessness of the historical process"5.
+It is one the many daft features of our bodies which made anthropologist Scott Atran come to call the whole spectacle "unintelligent design" and declare that there is no God running the show - "why did he invert the retina and give humans (but not the octopus) a blind spot?" he asks6.

 Other animals, such as octopodes and squids, have their eyes wired more rationally. [...]
 The retina of the eye evolved as a modification of the outer layer of the brain that gradually developed light sensitivity.
 The eye is neither poorly nor well designed.
 It is simply not designed.
 Eyes provide such obvious survival value that they developed at least forty times independently in the course of evolution.